-Detailed information concerning the Group's remuneration policies and practices can be found on pages 99 to 117 of LHL's Annual Report and Accounts for 31 December 2023: Investors - Lancashire Group.
+Detailed information concerning the Group's remuneration policies and practices can be found in the Remuneration Committee report on LHL's Annual Report and Accounts for 31 December 2024: Investors - Lancashire Group.

-The Remuneration Policy is geared towards providing a level of remuneration which attracts, retains and motivates Executive Directors of the highest calibre to further the Group's interests, and to optimise long-term shareholder value creation, within appropriate risk parameters.
+The Remuneration Policy is geared towards providing a level of remuneration which attracts, retains and motivates Executive Directors of the highest caliber to further the Group's interests, and to optimise long-term shareholder value creation, within appropriate risk parameters.
 The Remuneration Policy also seeks to ensure that Executive Directors are provided with appropriate incentives to drive Group and individual performance, and to reward them fairly for their contribution to the successful performance of the Group.